Best star projectors 2023: From night lights to home planetariums

 The bottom line

 🔎 Brainstorm Toys Deep Space Home Planetarium Star Projector A neat little STEM toy with multiple functions.
-Kids between 6 and 10 will love to learn more about space with this hands-on device.
-The three-in-one functionality of this model and a reasonable price tag make it good value for money. ★★★½
+Kids between 6 and 10 will love to learn more about space with this hands-on device. ★★★½

-It is aimed at children, and the stars aren't at all scientific like you would find on the more 'adult' Sega Homestar Flux.
-Still, it features a slide projector and three easy-to-handle discs containing 24 color images taken by NASA and the Hubble Telescope.
-Each disc has a theme; Nebulas, Spacecraft & Astronauts and Planets & the Moon.
+This particular projector is aimed at children, so the stars it projects aren't scientifically accurate like you'd find on the more 'adult' Sega Homestar Flux.
+But it still features a slide projector and three easy-to-handle discs containing 24 color images taken by the Hubble Telescope.
+Each included disc has a different theme; Nebulas, Spacecraft & Astronauts and Planets & the Moon.

 Swipe to scroll horizontally